 As much as I love a good green smoothie like this Kale Smoothie that’s not shy about bringing its nutritional “A-game”, sometimes we all want a type of healthy that likes to flirt with a little decadence.

-Thick, creamy, and naturally sweet, this easy banana smoothie reminds me of a milkshake, it’s that yummy.
+Thick, creamy, and naturally sweet, this easy, healthy peanut butter banana smoothie reminds me of a milkshake; it’s that good.

 To say peanut butter and banana are a good combination is the understatement of the year (this Oatmeal Smoothie is another thick and creamy favorite).

-If you’re new to the smoothie game and looking for a smoothie that’s good for you but that doesn’t taste overtly “healthy,” if you need smoothies for kids that will pass picky eater inspection, or if you are simply craving a tasty change of smoothie pace…this healthy breakfast smoothie recipe is ideal for you.
+- You’re new to the smoothie game and looking for a smoothie that’s good for you but that doesn’t taste overtly “healthy.”

 Peanut Butter Banana Smoothie Benefits